M.G. Siegler •

 Apple is working with Samsung Display Co. to develop the roughly 18-inch panel for the device, said the people, who asked not to be identified because the work isn’t public.
 The screen minimizes the crease seen on foldable displays, matching an approach that Apple is also using with its upcoming foldable iPhone.

-18 inches?!
+I still can't believe Apple is trying to go with 18 inches here.
+It just seems like it would be comically large, even for a foldable.
 I mean, I guess that would be cool as a portable external monitor.
 But who wants/needs a tablet that large?
 Would it be meant to be used with an external keyboard and trackpad when fully unfolded?
 And while I know the Huawei "MateBook" (lol) and others exist as a sort of half-fold tablet/laptop thing, this also just seems like it could be the TouchBar debacle on steroids for Apple.

 Unlike the foldable iPhone, prototypes of the new tablet — internally code-named J312 — don’t include an external display.
 When closed, the device resembles a Mac laptop, with an aluminum enclosure on both sides.
 When opened, it’s about the size of a 13-inch laptop.